 There is no gift vouchers expiry date law in the UK.

-That means as a company wanting to use gift vouchers to sell your products, services and experiences you can determine when to set your expiry dates.
+That means as a company wanting to use gift vouchers to sell your products, services and experiences you can determine your voucher validity period.

 You have full control of your vouchers, but there are some things you really should consider for good practice when it comes to selling gift vouchers.
 Let’s take a look.